huggingface/blog/document-ai.md

 The first version of LayoutLM (now known as LayoutLMv1) was released in 2020 and dramatically improved over existing benchmarks, and it's still one of the most popular models on the Hugging Face Hub for Document AI.
 [LayoutLMv2](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv2) and [LayoutLMv3](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv3) incorporate visual features during pre-training, which provides an improvement.
 The LayoutLM family produced a step change in Document AI performance.
 For example, on the [FUNSD](https://guillaumejaume.github.io/FUNSD/) benchmark dataset, a BERT model has an F1 score of 60%, but with LayoutLM, it is possible to get to 90%!

 LayoutLMv1 now has many successors.
 [Donut](https://huggingface.co/docs/transformers/model_doc/donut) builds on LayoutLM but can take the image as input, so it doesn't require a separate OCR engine.
 For multilingual use cases, there are multilingual variants of LayoutLM, like [LayoutXLM](https://huggingface.co/docs/transformers/model_doc/layoutxlm) and [LiLT](https://huggingface.co/docs/transformers/main/en/model_doc/lilt).
-This figure shows LayoutLM analyzing some different documents.
+This figure from the LayoutLM paper shows LayoutLM analyzing some different documents.

 ![png](assets/112_document-ai/layoutlm.png)